mbkoltai/ExaStoLog/doc/README.md

 ```
 #### Creating the state transition graph

 From this function file we generate the state transition graph (STG) of the logical model.
-This step (it can take a few seconds) is independent of the values of transition rates, so needs to be done only once for a given model:
+This step can take a few seconds and it is independent of the values of transition rates, so it needs to be done only once for a given model:
 ```MATLAB
 tic; stg_table=fcn_build_stg_table(truth_table_filename,nodes); toc
 ```

-We can check the density of the STG by dividing the number of actual transitions by that of all possible transitions, for the EMT model this is 8.4e-06:
+We can check the density of the STG by dividing the number of actual transitions by that of all possible transitions.
+For the EMT model the density is 8.4e-06:
 ```MATLAB
 size(stg_table,1)/(2^(2*numel(nodes)))
 ```